rust-unofficial/patterns/src/anti_patterns/deny-warnings.md

 without requiring a change to the code.

 Alternatively, we can specify the lints that we want to `deny` in the code.
-Here is a list of warning lints that is (hopefully) safe to deny (as of Rustc 1.48.0):
+Here is a list of warning lints that is (hopefully) safe to deny (as of rustc 1.48.0):

 ```rust,ignore